SkoolNotes/Taproot/2020HIST201/KBxDataAnalysisExercise.md

 	3. Normalize average rating, OHE product type
 	4. FNN
 	5. R^2
-	6.
+	6. None
-4. You would like to predict the presence of a certain disease using chest x-ray data.
+4.  **You would like to predict the presence of a certain disease using chest x-ray data.
 You have a lot of x-ray images, a small amount of which have been labeled as having the disease or not having the disease.
-The rest of the images are unknown as to whether or not the person has the disease.
+The rest of the images are unknown as to whether or not the person has the disease.**
+	1.

 ### Example: